 When a journal's focus is not so obvious, the contents of several issues of that journal should be read to determine if a particular study is consistent with the subject matter and type of research that the journal tends to publish.
 It is an unfortunate waste of time, effort and perhaps money to make the wrong choice and to have a manuscript returned because it "is not suitable for publication" in a particular journal.
 This is almost verbatim what the rejection letter will say.

 Another consideration in selecting a journal is the readership.
 The product of research should reach the people who will best be able to use the information.
-If, for example, a study documents the ...
+If, for example, a ...